 Document your journey and present your findings—beautifully visualized—with a clear explanation of your process, highlighting your technical skills and creativity.
 Your data should be accompanied by a compelling narrative that demonstrates the problems you’ve solved—highlighting your process and the creative steps you’ve taken—to ensure an employer understands your merit.

 Becoming a member of an online data science network like Kaggle is another great way to show that you’re engaged with the community, show off your chops as an aspiring Data Scientist, and continue to grow both your expertise and your outreach.

 There are many roles within the data science field.
 After picking up the essential skills, people often go on to specialize in various subfields, such as Data Engineers, Data Analysts, or Machine Learning Engineers, among many others.
 Find out what a company prioritizes, what they’re working on, and confirm that it suits your strengths, goals, and what you see yourself doing down the line.
 And be sure to look beyond Silicon Valley: cities like Boston, Chicago, and New York are experiencing a scarcity of technical talent, so opportunities abound!

-Also bear in mind that, because the work Data Scientists do touches so many different industries and disciplines, the roles Data Scientists can fill go by many different names, including, to name just a few:
+Because the work Data Scientists do touches so many different industries and disciplines, the roles Data Scientists can fill go by many different names, including:

 - Data Scientist

 There are many other variations out there, and these will continue to evolve as data science becomes ever more prevalent.
 But while the list of job titles in data science may seem to be never-ending, there are four main categories that describe the different roles Data Scientists most commonly fill,